Yandex Cloud

 • Changing settings when creating a MergeTree table

 • Using the Yandex Cloud interfaces.
-This way you can specify only the ClickHouse® settings available in Yandex Cloud.
+This way you can only specify the ClickHouse® settings available in Yandex Cloud.

 • Using SQL queries.
 This way you can specify settings for MergeTree tables.
 You can: